ujjwalguptaofficial/fortjs-doc/docs/advanced/format-response.md

 Description: "Formatting response in nodejs using fortjs"
 ---

+# Format response

 You can customize the format of your response and based on [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) fortjs select the appropriate response.
 If an appropriate response is not found then a response with status code - 406 is returned.

-A result of type - [HttpFormatResult](/tutorial/type/http-format-result) is used to return the response with different format.
+A result of type - [HttpFormatResult](/docs/types/http-format-result.md) is used to return the response with different format.

 Let's see an example -

 ```
-import { Controller, DefaultWorker, HttpFormatResult, HTTP_STATUS_CODE, MIME_TYPE} from "fortjs";
+import { Controller, defaultWorker, HttpFormatResult, HTTP_STATUS_CODE, MIME_TYPE} from "fortjs";

 export class RandomController extends Controller {

-    @DefaultWorker()
+    @defaultWorker()
     async format() {
         const result = {
             statusCode: HTTP_STATUS_CODE.Ok,